2dengine/love.js/readme.md

 ```
 Use the "?g=" parameter to choose which game to run.

-Additionally, you can pass an array of arguments to your Love2D app using the "&arg=" parameter:
+Additionally, you can pass an array of arguments to your LÖVE app using the "&arg=" parameter:
 ```
 example.com/player/?g=mygame.love&arg=['--first','--second']
 ```